alanwardubuntu/collab_dades/README.md

 This is the data repository to store data coming from automatic data-gatherers.
 A single data directory is used for all data gathering equipment, into which files are placed in CSV format.
-The following file naming convention is used, using the data gatherer's unique identification code:
+The following file naming convention is used, using the data gatherer's unique identification code as CODE, the year data was gathered in as YEAR and the month (with leading zero) as MO:

-  CODE-YEAR-TEMP  for temperature
+- CODE-YEAR-MO-TEMP  for temperature
-  CODE-YEAR-RELH  for relative humidity
+- CODE-YEAR-MO-RELH  for relative humidity
-  ...
+- ...

 ## Accompanying software